hotosm/docs/docs/ai-guide/ai-assisted-coding-guide.md

 **You are the author.
 You are accountable.**

-If you used AI to generate code, documentation, or analysis — and it is wrong, insecure, biased, or breaks something — that is on you.
+If you used AI to generate code, documentation, or analysis - and it is wrong, insecure, biased, or breaks something - that is on you.
 Not the tool.
 You submitted it.
 You own it.

 This is not punitive.
 It is the same standard we hold for any tool: if you use a calculator and enter the wrong numbers, the mistake is yours.

 ---

-## What AI Is Good For (Use It Here)
+## What AI Is Good For (Appropriate To Use Here)

 - **First drafts and boilerplate:** Config files, repetitive scaffolding, test stubs, standard templates.
 - **Explaining unfamiliar code:** "What does this function do?" is a great use of AI.
 Treat it like a patient colleague who may occasionally be confidently wrong.
-- **Brainstorming approaches:** "What are three ways I could structure this migration?" — then evaluate each with your own judgement.
+- **Brainstorming approaches:** "What are three ways I could structure this migration?" - then evaluate each with your own judgement.
 - **Drafting documentation:** Let AI produce a first pass, then rewrite it in your own words to ensure accuracy.
 - **Debugging assistance:** Paste an error message and ask for possible causes.
 Verify before applying.
 - **Refactoring suggestions:** AI can suggest cleaner patterns.
 Review every change it proposes.